 In the north of the state, the city of Gwalior has a stunning hilltop fort and is within striking distance of Datia’s Rajput palace, the Scindia family’s mausoleums at Shivpuri, and Orchha, the atmospheric ruined capital of the Bundella rajas.
 Further east is the state’s biggest attraction, the cluster of magnificent sandstone temples at Khajuraho, renowned for their intricate erotic carvings.

-Nondescript Jabalpur is the biggest city in eastern Madhya Pradesh, which has few historic sites but does boast the Kanha, Bandhavgarh and Pench reserves, among the last strongholds for many endangered species, notably the tiger.
-Alongside Orchha and Khajuraho, these parks are the only places in Madhya Pradesh you’re likely to meet more than a handful of tourists.
+Nondescript Jabalpur is the biggest city in eastern Madhya Pradesh, a region that has few historic sites but does boast the Kanha, Bandhavgarh and Pench reserves, among the last strongholds for many endangered species, most notably the tiger.
+Alongside Orchha and Khajuraho, these parks are the only places in Madhya Pradesh you’re likely to meet more than a handful of foreign tourists.

 Western Madhya Pradesh is home to Indore, a modern city of industry.
 Though of little interest in itself, Indore is a good base for exploring Mandu, the romantic former capital of the Malwa sultans, the Hindu pilgrimage centres of Omkareshwar and Maheshwar, and the holy city of Ujjain, one of the sites of the Kumbh Mela.

 Madhya Pradesh, or MP, only came into being after Independence, when the Central Provinces were amalgamated with a number of smaller princedoms.
-Since then, the over ninety-percent-Hindu state, with a substantial rural and tribal population, has remained far more stable than neighbouring Uttar Pradesh and Bihar.
-Major civil unrest between Hindus and Muslims was virtually unheard of until the Bhopal riots of 1992–93, sparked off by events in Ayodhya, Uttar Pradesh.
+Since then, the state, more than ninety percent Hindu and with a substantial rural and tribal population, has remained far more stable than neighbouring Uttar Pradesh and Bihar.
+Major civil unrest between Hindus and Muslims was virtually unheard of until the Bhopal riots of 1992–93, sparked off by events in Ayodhya.
 Now Hindu-Muslim relations in MP are relatively cordial again, the state has turned to focus on the latest enemy – recurring drought across the poverty-stricken plains and the social and environmental consequences of the damming of the Narmada River.
-The state remains one of India’s poorest, despite flourishing automotive, cement and soybean industries.
-Attracting more tourists is seen by the state government as one way of boosting Madhya Pradesh’s economic prospects.Read More
+The state remains one of India’s poorest, despite flourishing automotive, cement and soybean industries, and the state government see tourism as one way of boosting Madhya Pradesh’s economic prospects.Read More

 In November 2000, sixteen districts seceded from Madhya Pradesh to form the state of Chhattisgarh, which has rich mineral resources but is badly affected by violent Naxalite (Maoist rebel groups) activities.
 As such, it receives a mere trickle of foreign visitors.
-While there are few stand-out attractions, the state has fascinating tribal groups, particularly in the Bastar region, which also boasts beautiful landscapes.
+While there are few notable attractions, the state has fascinating tribal groups, particularly in the Bastar region, which also boasts beautiful landscapes.
 However, before travelling anywhere south of the capital, Raipur, you must obtain up-to-date information about the state of security around your intended destination.
 Violent conflict between Naxalite guerrillas and state-sponsored militias continues to blight parts of southern Chhattisgarh, with some remote areas more or less permanently controlled by the rebels.
-Transport facilities are also patchy outside of the main cities, leaving travellers with little alternative but to hire a car.
-For more information, visit the Chhattisgarh Tourism Board‘s website: w www.chhattisgarhtourism.net.